learn-co-curriculum/html-css-cli-basics/README.md

 ### List Contents of Current Directory

 If we would like to see what files and folders exist within our current location we can use the `ls` list command.
 This will display any files or folders at our current location.
 Adding flags (options) such as `ls -a` (`-a` standing for "all") will list including all hidden files as well.
 We can combine flags such as `ls -la` this will list all files ( including hidden files) in a more detailed format.

+Don't worry if in your case you don't see any files and folders within your current location.
+We'll be creating and updating folders and files as we move along in this lesson.

 ### Moving Through the File System